 David Paseltiner is chair of the firm’s corporate and commercial transactions practice group and a member of its banking and financial services practice group.
-He represents businesses in numerous industries, ranging in size from small start-ups to well established firms with national and international operations.
+He represents businesses in a wide variety of industries, ranging in size from small start-ups to well established firms with national and international operations.
 He also represents individuals in connection with employment agreements, shareholders agreements and operating agreements.

 David has extensive experience in a broad range of sophisticated commercial matters, including representing both borrowers and lenders in complex financial transactions; structuring, negotiating and implementing mergers, acquisitions and divestitures; negotiating and drafting employment and compensation agreements and agreements among shareholders, partners and limited liability company members; and other corporate, commercial, and real estate transactions.